jcg1183/Orbital_Ring_Population_Calulator/README.md

 * -f : latitude, longitude, azimuth files, starts on equator to specify ring
 * -F : lat1, lon1, lat2, lon2 files, specify ring from two points

 Below are quickstart examples make with ring_files created by the author.
+These will display the specified rings on a globe.

 ```bash
 python3 orbital_ring.py -f ./ring_files/usa_top_1.txt -g